- Home to LMIC

 contact information of employers?

 The Labor Market Information Center (LMIC) publishes the list of South Dakota's largest employers on this website.
-The list is based on levels of employment covered by unemployment insurance, data gathered from the Quarterly Census of Employment and Wages program conducted by the Labor Market Information Center, South Dakota Department of Labor and Regulation in cooperation with the U.S. Bureau of Labor Statistics (BLS).
+The list is based on levels of employment covered by reemployment assistance benefits, data gathered from the Quarterly Census of Employment and Wages program conducted by the Labor Market Information Center, South Dakota Department of Labor and Regulation in cooperation with the U.S. Bureau of Labor Statistics (BLS).
 The list is published in alphabetical order without indication of employment levels.
 Providing actual employment numbers for each employer would violate employer confidentiality safeguards.
 For this same reason, LMIC's policy is to include a minimum of 10 establishments in alphabetical lists of largest employers.

 As the principal data gathering agency of the federal government in the field of labor economics, it is important the BLS maintains its integrity, confidentiality and trust with respondents and data users to ensure accurate and honest data are provided for BLS surveys.
 When collecting data, the BLS makes a pledge of confidentiality to its respondents.
 This pledge varies depending on the context of each survey, but the standard BLS confidentiality pledge promises data collected are used for statistical purposes only.